wp-plugins/smart-google-code-inserter/readme.txt

 == Changelog ==
 2.2 Corrected an instance of a PHP shortcode in smartgooglecode.php.

 2.1 Added detailed descriptions to the admin panel.

-2.0 Added AdWords Conversion Tracking
+2.0 Added AdWords Conversion Tracking.

 1.0 Tested and launched.

 == Frequently Asked Questions ==